jenschlot/IBM-Bluemix-DevOps-Documentation/whatsnew/index.md

 ### November 10, 2014

-In the DevOps Services web integrated development environment (IDE), you'll notice signicant changes: several new user interfaces (UIs) and more capabilities.
+In the DevOps Services web integrated development environment (IDE), you'll notice significant changes: several new user interfaces (UIs) and more capabilities.

 ## Git UI